 The Gippsland Lakes is the largest inland lake system in Australia.
 To help protect this amazing lakes system the Gippsland Lakes Coastal Park was established in 1979 and covers the area all the way from Seaspray in the south to Lakes Entrance in the north.
 There are 5 major towns in the Gippsland Lakes Coastal Park on the banks of the lakes and ocean.
 The towns of Lakes Entrance, Metung, Paynesville, Loch Sport and Seaspray are extremely popular summer destinations for things to do in Gippsland.

-The Gippsland Lakes are a system of lakes and lagoons that are located adjacent to the Tasman Sea and the 90-Mile Beach.
-Seven rivers empty into The Gippsland Lakes Coastal Park, The Latrobe, Avon, Nicholson, Tambo, Mitchell, Macalister and Thomson rivers.
+The Gippsland Lakes are a system of lakes and lagoons that are located adjacent to the Tasman Sea and the 90-Mile Beach on the Gippsland coast.
+The Latrobe River, Avon River, Nicholson River, Tambo River, Mitchell River, Macalister River and Thomson River all empty into the Gippsland Lakes.

 SEASPRAY GIPPSLAND AUSTRALIA

-Seaspray is a small coastal community on the 90 Mile Beach.
+Seaspray is a small coastal community on 90 Mile Beach.
 The town features the Seaspray Caravan Park, a general store and the Seaspray Surf Club.
 The rest of the town is a mix of local and holiday houses.
 The Seaspray Caravan Park is often packed out over the summer months.
-The Seaspray Beach and Merriman’s Creek are where most of the summer fun is had in the water.
+The Seaspray Beach and Merrimans Creek are where most of the summer fun is had in the waters of the Gippsland coast.

 The Seaspray Beach is patrolled by lifeguards in the summer months due to the area being so popular with holidaymakers.
 Not only a swimming beach the Seaspray Beach and creek is popular for surf fishing where salmon is regularly caught.
-For the more experienced fishermen, sharks are what they are after and you can see plenty for fisherman bringing in dinner late in the afternoon.
+For the more experienced fishermen, sharks are what they come to the Seaspray area for.

 You can get to Seaspray via the South Gippsland Highway from either Sale or Yarram.